gkarwchan/algorithms/dailyCodingProblem.com/README.md

 # Daily Coding Problem

-[Daily Coding Problem] (dailycodingproblem.com) is a website that has a service to send a daily problem on the email daily.
+[Daily Coding Problem](https://www.dailycodingproblem.com) is a website that has a service to send a daily problem on the email daily.
 The problems has three level of difficulty:

 * simple